JackGruber/esp32_ttn_environmental_sensor/README.md

 | DeepSleep | 52 uA |

 ### Battery levels overview (Measuring and data send interval every 5 minutes)

+The data are still from the use with the 2W solar pannel!

 #### No charge current